 A Swiss subsidiary of the Company maintains unsecured lines of credit with an unspecified maturity with a Swiss bank.
-As of January 31, 2016 and 2015, these lines of credit totaled 5.0 million Swiss francs with a dollar equivalent of \$4.9 million and \$5.4 million, respectively.
-As of January 31, 2016 and 2015, there were no borrowings against these lines.
+As of January 31, 2017 and 2016, these lines of credit totaled 6.5 million Swiss francs and 5.0 million Swiss francs with a dollar equivalent of \$6.6 million and \$4.9 million, respectively.
+As of January 31, 2017 and 2016, there were no borrowings against these lines.

-As of January 31, 2016 and 2015, two European banks have guaranteed obligations to third parties on behalf of two of the Company's foreign subsidiaries in the dollar equivalent of \$1.0 million, of which \$0.4 million is a restricted deposit as it relates to a lease agreement, and \$1.3 million in various foreign currencies, respectively.
+As of January 31, 2017, two European banks have guaranteed obligations to third parties on behalf of two of the Company's foreign subsidiaries in the dollar equivalent of \$1.2 million, in various foreign currencies, of which \$0.6 million is a restricted deposit as it relates to lease agreements.
+As of January 31, 2016, two European banks have guaranteed obligations to third parties on behalf of two of the Company's foreign subsidiaries in the dollar equivalent of \$1.0 million, of which \$0.4 million is a restricted deposit as it relates to a lease agreement.

+The Company paid cash dividends of \$0.52 per share or approximately \$11.9 million for fiscal 2017.
 The Company paid cash dividends of \$0.44 per share or approximately \$10.3 million for fiscal 2016.
 The Company paid cash dividends of \$0.40 per share or approximately \$10.1 million for fiscal 2015.
-The Company paid cash dividends of \$0.26 per share or approximately \$6.6 million for fiscal 2014.

-On March 31, 2016, the Board approved an increase in the Company's quarterly cash dividend to \$0.13 for each share of the Company's outstanding common stock and class A common stock.
-The dividend will be paid on April 26, 2016 to all shareholders of record as of the close of business on April 12, 2016.
+On March 20, 2017, the Board approved the payment of a cash dividend of \$0.13 for each share of the Company's outstanding common stock and class A common stock.
+The dividend will be paid on April 14, 2017 to all shareholders of record as of the close of business on March 31, 2017.
 The decision of whether to declare any future cash dividend, including the amount of any such dividend and the establishment of record and payment dates, will be determined, in each quarter, by the Board of Directors, in its sole discretion.